Probing dynamical criticality near quantum phase transitions

+\textit{Conclusion and outlook.---}~ We discover critical slowing down in the open-boundary TFIC upon suddenly quenching to the vicinity of the QCP.
+This critical slowing down is expressed in Eq.~\eqref{eqansatzGeneralrhi} universally for any probe site, weak interactions or the initial state, and rigorously proven for a special case.
+Analytical analysis leads us to reveal self-similarity in the dynamics and find that the duration of the prethermal regime diverges as one approaches to the QCP because of the gap closing.
+An immediate next step is to confirm the presence of duality across the QCP, in other words the applicability of Eq.~\eqref{eqansatzGeneralrhi} in the disordered phase.
+An interesting question to answer is whether Eq.~\eqref{eqansatzGeneralrhi} is applicable to nonintegrable TFIC beyond qMFT.
+Finally, it is worth checking whether other order parameters \cite{PhysRevLett.123.115701} and other systems that host dynamical phase transitions after sudden quenches \cite{Mori_2018} could also exhibit the critically prethermal regime.

-C.B.D.~thanks Kai Sun for extensive and fruitful discussions; Norman Yao and L.-M. Duan for helpful suggestions.
-C.B.D.~was supported by National Science Foundation under Grant EFRI-1741618.
-J.C.H.~and P.U.~acknowledge support by Provincia Autonoma di Trento and the ERC Starting Grant StrEnQTh (project ID 804305), Q@TN — Quantum Science and Technology in Trento — and the Collaborative Research Centre ISOQUANT (project ID 273811115).
+We thank S.~Yelin for helpful discussions.
+C.B.D.~is supported by the ITAMP grant at Harvard University.
+Y.W.~is supported by AFOSR.
+J.C.H.~and P.U.~acknowledge support by Provincia Autonoma di Trento and the ERC Starting Grant StrEnQTh (project ID 804305), Q@TN — Quantum Science and Technology in Trento — and the Collaborative Research Centre ISOQUANT (project ID 273811115). \onecolumngrid